fenago/Grokking-Deep-Learning/Lab_5.md

 outline of a fork.
 The same can be said for neural networks.
 As a result, early stopping is the cheapest form of regularization, and if you’re in a pinch, it can be quite effective.

-This brings us to the subject this chapter is all about: regularization.
+This brings us to the subject this lab is all about: regularization.
 Regularization is a subfield of methods for getting a model to generalize to new datapoints (instead of just memorizing the training data).
 It’s a subset of methods that help the neural network learn the signal and ignore the noise.
 In this case, it’s a toolset at your disposal to create neural